dbashford/mimosa/README.md

 #### Serve Assets (watch --server)

- If you are not already running a server, and you need to serve your assets up, start mimosa with the server flag.
+ If you are not already running a server, and you need to serve your assets up, start Mimosa with the server flag.

     $ mimosa watch --server